 Basic models are simply a raised platform with a grippy surface, while others can be adjusted to a range of heights and angles.
 Some can even convert into workout benches with attachments like resistance cables.
 The size of step platforms varies greatly, and choosing the right size for you means considering your available space and what types of exercises you want to perform.

 While most step platforms are reasonably affordable, it’s important to consider your needs to find one that will last you for years.
-Continue reading to learn more about step platforms and the different styles available.
-If you’re ready to buy, take a look at the step platforms we think stand out from the rest.

 When choosing a step platform, think about the type of exercises you intend to use it for.
 If you’re unsure, a basic model that includes a few risers might be a good choice.
 If you have something more specific in mind, such as weight lifting or abdominal exercises, look for a tool designed specifically for the job.